-Recognition of Prior Learning (RPL) refers to the acknowledgement of pre-existing skills and knowledge as a result of formal training, work experience and/or life experience.
+Recognition of Prior Learning (RPL) is an assessment process that confirms a student's pre-existing skills and knowledge as a result of formal training, work experience and/or life experience.

 Achieving RPL requires the submission of an application and submission of a range of evidence in support of any existing knowledge and skills.
-In addition, students may be required to participate in a formal interview and challenge tests to examine the depth of any existing knowledge and skills.
+In addition, students may be required to participate in a formal interview and undertake challenge tests to examine the depth and complexity of the existing knowledge and skills to support the awarding of RPL.

-If a student believes they may be eligible for RPL, they must contact our administration team who will the necessary arrangements.
+If a student believes they may be eligible for RPL, they must contact our administration team who will make the necessary arrangements.
 It is advantageous that applications for RPL are submitted as soon as practicable after enrolment to ensure that any units of competency are not completed unnecessarily.